Slavery and Human Trafficking Statement 2019

-Arbuthnot Latham is a private limited company registered in England and Wales and is a wholly owned subsidiary of Arbuthnot Banking Group PLC (ABG).
+Arbuthnot Latham is a private limited company registered in England and Wales and is a wholly owned subsidiary of Arbuthnot Banking Group PLC.

 Arbuthnot Latham provides private banking and commercial banking services, with offices in London, Manchester, Exeter, Bristol and Dubai.
 Renaissance Asset Finance specialises in asset-backed lending to both private and commercial customers.
-The AL Group prides itself on quality of service and reputation built on understanding client needs.
+The Arbuthnot Latham Group prides itself on quality of service and reputation built on understanding client needs.

 Our policy on slavery and human trafficking

-We operate a Modern Slavery Act Policy which reflects our commitment to acting ethically and with integrity in all business relationships and to implementing and enforcing effective controls to ensure slavery and human trafficking is not taking place anywhere in our business or supply chains.
+We have a Modern Slavery Act Policy, procedures and processes which reflect our commitment to acting ethically and with integrity in all business relationships, and additionally to ensure slavery and human trafficking is not taking place anywhere in our business or supply chains.
 We also operate a Whistleblowing Policy, which encourages our employees to report any concerns or wrongdoing.

 We operate within a professional and regulated environment and do not have complex supply chains or obtain material services from suppliers with a high risk of slavery or human trafficking.
-We have adopted a risk-based approach to review existing suppliers and will adopt it for any new supplier that we contract with.
-We provide all suppliers rated as high risk with a copy of the Arbuthnot Latham Modern Slavery Act Policy and require them to adhere to it.
-Where applicable, contractual provisions will be included in agreements or terms of business with suppliers, which is reviewed at least on an annual basis.
+We have adopted a risk-based approach to review existing suppliers and will adopt this approach for any new supplier with which we contract.
+The Arbuthnot Latham Modern Slavery Act Policy is available to all existing and potential new suppliers to Arbuthnot Latham.
+Where applicable, contractual provisions will be included in agreements or terms of business with suppliers, which are reviewed at least on an annual basis.

 Due diligence processes for slavery and human trafficking

-Training is fundamental to raising awareness and educating all Group staff members on the issues highlighted in the Act.
-We therefore provide relevant training and development for all staff members.
-This is to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and business and our obligations of the Act.
-Furthermore, as part of our commitments under the Act, we have developed an internal policy which is available to all our employees which provides further guidance on how to identify, manage and report such risks.
-All directors have been briefed on the subject.
+Training is fundamental to raising awareness and educating all staff members on the issues highlighted in the Act.
+We therefore provide relevant training and development for all staff members in order to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and business, and our obligations under the Act.

 We reiterate our ongoing commitment to the Act and its underlying principles.